Urinary Incontinence in Women

 • Offer a face-to-face, telephone or virtual review 4 weeks after starting a new medication.
 Ask the patient if they are satisfied with the treatment, and: 6

-• if the improvement is optimal, continue treatment
+• If the improvement is optimal, continue treatment

-• if there is no or suboptimal improvement, or intolerable adverse effects, then increase the dose or try an alternative medication, and review again 4 weeks later
+• If there is no or suboptimal improvement, or intolerable adverse effects, then increase the dose or try an alternative medication, and review again 4 weeks later

 • Review before 4 weeks if the adverse events of a medication are intolerable